flipperdevices/flipperzero-firmware/README.md

 <p align="right">[ <a href="#index">Back to top</a> ]</p>

-## Attributions <a name="attributions"></a>
+## Special Thanks <a name="special-thanks"></a>

+A huge thanks to the following people and projects for making this possible:

-This project is based on/forked from the [Flipper Zero Camera Application][flipperzero-camera] by [Z4urce][github-profile-z4urce] combined with the [Flipper Zero Boilerplate Application][flipper-zero-fap-boilerplate] by [Dave Lee][github-profile-leedave].
+- This project is based on & forked from the [Flipper Zero Camera Application][flipperzero-camera] by [Z4urce][github-profile-z4urce].
+Thanks Z4rce for the inspiration and the great work!

-The firmware provided here also works with Z4urce's [Flipper Zero Camera Application][flipperzero-camera] so if you have their application installed it too should work fine.
+- I based this projects application structure on the [Flipper Zero Boilerplate Application][flipper-zero-fap-boilerplate] by [leedave][github-profile-leedave].
+Thanks leedave for the great boilerplate application that helped me learn how to structure a Flipper Zero application properly!
+- The project images were drawn using the a application called "[lopaka][lopaka]" by [sbrin][github-profile-sbrin].
+Thanks sbrin for your help in creating the images for this project!
+- The Flipper Zero community for all your support and feedback!

 <p align="right">[ <a href="#index">Back to top</a> ]</p>